Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 • Use memory leak detection tools (e.g., Valgrind) during development

-A pointer that points to memory after it has been freed is called a “dangling pointer”, and reusing it causes undefined behavior.
+A pointer that points to memory after it has been freed is called a “dangling pointer” and can cause undefined behavior if reused.

 Example: